PopusBenedictus/tera-launcher-for-linux/README.md

 which you can acquire following their instructions or a helper app like [ProtonUp-Qt](https://davidotek.github.io/protonup-qt/)).

-**Installing custom versions of wine/proton is beyond the scope of these instructions**
+**Installing custom versions of wine/proton is beyond the scope of these instructions.**

 ### Ubuntu/Debian-based